 Why SAP Security Basics Are Easy to Get Wrong

+It’s easy to get SAP security settings wrong because SAP security can get quite complicated.
 SAP security settings can interact in complex, unintended ways.
 Authorizations are shared between transactions, so sharing access to a piece of data can give inadvertent access elsewhere.
-For example, one of our customers had previously granted access to a manager to see their employee’s performance appraisal, but did it wrong.
+For example, one of our customers had previously granted access to a manager to see their employee’s performance appraisal, but did it incorrectly.
 As a result, the manager was able to see their own appraisal before it was complete.

-Getting SAP security basics wrong can have far more damaging effects.
-For example, if a customer manager who is supposed to only see customer names is accidentally granted access to their credit card information, it can lead to a PCI breach, theft or fraud.
-Additionally, certain types of access like debug allow users to bypass access controls entirely, creating major risks if they aren’t handled appropriately.
+Getting SAP security basics wrong can be bad for business, e.g. if a customer manager is only supposed to see customer names but is accidentally given access to their credit card numbers.
+This is a PCI violation that can lead to fraud.
+And, some kinds of access (e.g. debug) can let users bypass access controls entirely.

 How SAP Security Services Fail at Go Live